aaposyvanen/emodim/README.md

 ```
 pip install -r requirements.txt
 ```
-If the scripts dealin with word-based annotation, the finnish_s24_skgram.bin parsebank file(s) must be downloaded.
+If the scripts dealing with word-based annotation, the finnish_s24_skgram.bin parsebank file(s) must be downloaded.
 These files are quite large (6Gb), therefore not in the github repository.
 The files can be downloaded from http://dl.turkunlp.org/finnish-embeddings/.

 Another large file used in this project is the Suomi24-corpus, which contains all threads posted in the Suomi24 forum in 2001-2017.
 The corpus can be downloaded from [here](https://metashare.csc.fi/repository/browse/the-suomi24-corpus-2001-2017-vrt-version-11/10d23b2a522911eaae85005056be118e1399c95f81c24248a0b11a6953398218/).